abhisamaya/therapy-bro/README.md

 # 🧠 Therapy Bro

+**Therapy Bro** is your personal AI therapist — a conversational agent designed to help you navigate problems, emotions, and everyday situations using intelligent, empathetic dialogue powered by OpenAI.
+It provides supportive, judgment-free conversations to promote mental clarity and emotional well-being.

 **Therapy Bro** is a web application that combines a FastAPI backend and a modern frontend (npm) to provide AI-driven therapeutic chat experiences using OpenAI's API.

 ---